Marshflair1988/Project-Exam-2-Holidaze/README.md

 - Check browser console for API errors
 - Verify authentication token is present (user must be logged in)
-- Ensure API endpoint `/holidaze/profiles` accepts PUT requests
+- Ensure API endpoint `/holidaze/profiles/:name` or `/auth/profile` accepts PUT requests
-- Avatar is saved as base64 data URL - API must accept this format
+- Avatar must be a valid HTTP/HTTPS image URL (not base64)
+- Open the "Update Avatar" modal from the profile tab to update your avatar

 ### Build Errors